 I had a brain injury so whilst treating the hypothyroidism helped, it wasn’t able to resolve the fact that my brain was still having to find new ways to process things.

 I do not blame my GP, she did the best she could with the information she had.
 Dutifully she bowed to the expertise of the specialists.
 But actually she didn’t have much information sent to her from the hospital anyway.
 Before this happened I had only met her once about 4 years earlier so we were having to start from scratch.
 She didn’t know me and so where often your regular GP might be able to spot something different about you she had nothing to go on.
+Therefore I can understand where her confusion came from.

 I’d never been one to go see the doctor each time I was ill.
 Usually my answer to everything was hot honey and lemon.
 But this time it wasn’t going to cut the mustard.